jennjwang/swe-prod-recorder/README.md

 ### Organizing Data by PR

-Use the `--pr` flag to organize recordings by pr number:
+The `--pr` flag is required to organize recordings by PR number (use issue number if PRs are not available yet, or 0 for onboarding):

 ```bash
 swe-prod-recorder --pr 1
 ```

-This saves all data under `data/pr_1/` instead of `data/`, making it easy to keep recordings from different prs separate.
+This saves all data under `data/pr_1/` instead of `data/`, making it easy to keep recordings from different PRs/issues separate.
+For onboarding sessions, use `--pr 0` which will save data under `data/pr_0/`.
 The directory structure will be:

 ```
 data/